 Avoid the Negative Reviews

 Obviously, our best advice is to do your best to avoid negative reviews in the first place.
 The best way to do this is to treat every single patient with the respect and concern they deserve.
 Many negative dental reviews stem from a patient not feeling as if he or she was listened to or valued at the appointment.
-Both you and your staff should have proper training on how to interact with patients and take concerns and questions seriously.
+Both you and your staff should have proper training and understanding of how to interact with patients, even if they are obnoxious or rude, and take concerns and questions seriously.

 Dealing with Negative Reviews of Your Dental Practice

 If your dental practice does encounter a negative online review, there are a few things you can do to deal with it:

 - Keep calm – It may be your first instinct to immediately jump to the defense of yourself, your practice, and your employees.
 However, this will only make you look impulsive, defensive, and rash.
 Take a break to think about a proper response before you respond to the review.